FAA is investigating a close call between 2 aircraft at Boston Logan - KTVZ

 “According to a preliminary review, the pilot of a Learjet 60 took off without clearance while JetBlue Flight 206 was preparing to land on an intersecting runway,” the FAA said in a statement on Tuesday.

-“JetBlue 206, go around,” said the controller in Boston Logan International Airport’s tower, according to recordings archived by LiveATC.net.
+“JetBlue 206, go around,” said the controller in Boston Logan’s tower, according to recordings archived by LiveATC.net.

 The FAA says its air traffic controller told the crew of the Learjet to “line up and wait” on Runway 9 as the JetBlue Embraer 190 approached the intersecting Runway 4 Right.